UNCOVER: A NIRSpec Census of Lensed Galaxies at z=8.50-13.08 Probing a High AGN Fraction and Ionized Bubbles in the Shadow: UVLF at and implications of AGN contributions

 \subsection{UVLF from UNCOVER}

 We calculate the UV LFs at $z\gtrsim9$ using our spec-$z$ confirmed sources.
 Note that we could not assign all the $z\gtrsim9$ photometric candidates slits in the MSA design, and thus our measurements provide only the lower limits.
 In the same manner as \cite{harikane2023b}, we divide our sample into three redshift bins at $z_{\rm spec}=8.5-9.5$, $9.5-11.0$, and $11.0-13.5$.
 To simplify the calculation, we adopt a top-hat function for the volume calculation according to the redshift bin.
-For the survey area, since the MSA footprints are adjusted to the high-priority targets originally identified from the NIRCam observation around the primary and two sub-cluster regions in A2744, we use the NIRCam mosaic for the primary UNCOVER area ($\sim28$~arcmin$^{2}$; \citealt{bezanson2022}) and obtain the effective survey area by applying the magnification correction in the same manner as \cite{atek2023}.
-The uncertainty is calculated from Poisson errors with the values presented in \cite{gehrels1986}, where we take the cosmic variance into account, following \cite{trapp2020}.
+For the survey area, since the MSA footprints are \tcb{restricted} to the high-priority targets originally identified from the NIRCam observation around the primary and two sub-cluster regions in A2744, we use the NIRCam mosaic for the primary UNCOVER area ($\sim28$~arcmin$^{2}$; \citealt{bezanson2022}) and obtain the effective survey area by applying the magnification correction in the same manner as \cite{atek2023}. \tcb{ Note that two objects (ID3686, ID10646) slightly outside the primary UNCOVER area still fall within our MSA footprint near the edge.
+However, including all outside NIRCam areas taken in other programs (e.g., GLASS) would be inappropriate as most are not covered by our MSA footprint due to the restriction.
+Additionally, our MSA footprint does not cover about 40\% of the primary UNCOVER area itself.
+Given these factors, using the 28~arcmin$^{2}$ area provides a reasonable balance for our survey volume estimation. } The uncertainty is calculated from Poisson errors with the values presented in \cite{gehrels1986}, where we take the cosmic variance into account, following \cite{trapp2020}.
 No completeness correction is applied, which makes our lower limit estimates conservative.
-Our full UVLF measurements using the photometric sample leveraged by the success ratio of the spec-$z$ confirmation will be presented in I.~Chemerynska et al. in (prep.).
+Our full UVLF measurements using the photometric sample leveraged by the success ratio of the spec-$z$ confirmation are presented in \cite{chemerynska2024}.

 The left panel of Figure~\ref{fig:uvlf} shows our UVLF measurements for galaxies (red circles; $N=8$) and AGNs (magenta pentagons; $N=2$).
 For comparison, we also present the previous photometric UVLF measurements (grey squares) taken from the literature \citep{harikane2023, donnan2023, bouwens2022d, leethochawalit2023, bouwens2021, stefanon2019, bowler2020, mcleod2016, oesch2018, bagley2022a, morishita2018, morishita2022, castellano2022, naidu2022c, finkelstein2022aa, finkelstein2022b, leung2023, perez-gonzalez2023, franco2023} and the best-fit Schechter function (black curve) presented in \cite{perez-gonzalez2023}.
 We also show two bright \jwst-observed sources, GNz11 and CEERS1019, that are argued to be AGNs in the literature \citep[e.g.,][]{larson2023, maiolino2023a}.
 For GNz11, we calculate the survey area with the entire CANDELS field (736~arcmin$^{2}$; \citealt{bouwens2021}).
 For CEERS1019, we calculate the survey area from the CANDLES fields of GOODS-N, EGS, UDS, and COSMOS, where the original spectroscopic sample was selected \citep{larson2022}.
 For volume calculations, we assume $\Delta z=1.0$ in the same manner as \cite{oesch2018} for both sources.
 The uncertainty is estimated by the Poisson error and the cosmic variance.